The

 and surrounding lands.

-Indeed, the tower has visible signs of the Sasanian construction methods, which are the same as in the fire temple in Ādur Gušnasp in Iranian Azerbaijan (Pahlavi: Ādurbādagān), (now Azar Goshnasp Fire Temple complex in Takht-e Soleyman, West Azerbaijan province, Iran) and in Darband fortress in Arrān (Caucasian Albania, present-day Azerbaijan).
+Indeed, the tower has visible signs of the Sasanian construction methods, which were used to build the fire temple in Ādur Gušnasp in Iranian Azerbaijan (Pahlavi: Ādurbādagān), (now Azar Goshnasp Fire Temple complex in Takht-e Soleyman, West Azerbaijan province, Iran) and Darband fortress in Arrān (Caucasian Albania).

-Thus, it should not be excluded from our considerations that the Tower may have been dedicated to the Zoroastrian Virgin Goddess of Anāhitā, whose name was preserved till modern days as the Maiden (Virgin) Tower.
+In Sum, it should not be excluded from the considerations that the Tower may have been dedicated to the Zoroastrian Virgin Goddess of Anāhitā, whose name was preserved till modern days as the Maiden (Virgin) Tower.

 *Mahir Khalifa-zadeh, research professor, Ph.D. and member of the Canadian Historical Association, and Canadian Political Science Association, Ottawa, Canada.